 You would think a China-based inverse ETF would skyrocket as the economy hits multi-year lows.
 This isn’t really a recommendation but an example of a non-index fund inverse ETF.

-Final Word: Inverse ETFs
+Final Thoughts on Inverse ETFs